rvision/useForm/README.md

 #### setErrors(errors: object) : any

-used to set validation errrors from other parts of the system (API or similar); sets 1 or more errors via errors object: keys are fullPath identifiers, values are message/type error objects
+used to set validation errrors from other parts of the system (API or similar); sets 1 or more errors via errors object: keys are fullPath identifiers, values are message/type error objects; returns errors
 ```jsx
 setErrors({
 	email: {